 The Yakama Nation, whose reservation occupies a major part of the county, manages some wild areas and fisheries programs.

-The Yakima Valley is a rich farming area especially known for wine production, second in volume only to California.
+The Yakima Valley is a rich farming area especially known for fruits such as apples and wine grapes.

 Other cities in the county include Grandview, Naches, Selah and Wapato.